svdoever/ai-writer/docs/docs/project/models.json.md

   }
 }
 ```

+See also [aiconfig.json](../recipes/recipe-ingredients/aiconfig.json.md) for more information about the model configuration fields.

 All fields are optional, and the specified fields are merged with the default model configuration.
 The `stop` field is an array of strings that are used to stop the completion.
 By default, the `models.json`` file contains the following model overrides for easy switching between the OpenAI models: